fletchjp/CANGATE/cangated/README.md

 I have put lines in the output to the serial monitor to report the calculations.

-### cangate and canbuffer

-I have not tested these other than to confirm that they compile.
-I need to sort out hardware with push button and LEDs.

-## Actions

-I have still to talk to Phil Silver to check what the actual requirements are.

-I have still to do testing with the FCU.
+I have also done quite a lot of testing using events from a CANPAN working with FCU 1.5.3

-John Fletcher <M6777> August 2023
+John Fletcher <M6777> August/September 2023

 P.S.
 I have not adjusted the version number or the modile ID value.